wp-plugins/xgen-date-information/readme.txt

 == Screenshots ==

 1. This is the plugin configuration page where you can hide/show the column you want and also change the label of the column as per your requirement and ability to choose your own time/date stamp formats.
-2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date and then ability to sort plugins information by Install Date, Activated Date, Deactivated Date.
+2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date and then ability to sort plugins information by Install Date, Activated Date, Deactivated Date and ability to sort plugins information for the same.

 == Changelog ==